samuelliu30/fashion_agent/README.md

 - Added semantic search option for improved natural language understanding
 - Fixed various edge cases around budget parsing and product filtering

-The current version is stable and handles most fashion-related queries well.
-Context awareness was a major improvement - users can now have natural conversations without repeating their requirements.

 ## Data sources